SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

 <br />
 ```

-The hero is divided into two columns by wrapping it with a div which has class of row. using is contained in a div with various bootstrap style which it has a h4 tag which explains what the app does and a button which will later pop up a modal where you will fill a form to list a seed on the smart contract.
+The hero is divided into two columns by wrapping it with a div which has class of row.
+The first column contains  a div with various bootstrap style which has a h4 tag that explains what the app does and a button which will  pop up a modal where users can fill a form and interact with our smart contract to list a seed on the Celo blockchain.
 The second column contains and image tag where the source of the image is gotten from the url.

-Up next we will also be creating toggle buttons inorder to switch between the general seed listed on the market and the ones you already bought
+Up next we will be creating toggle buttons that will enable the users toggle the view between the general seed listed on the market and the ones they already bought.

 ```html
 <!-- divs showing buttons used in switching views -->